Minneapolis teen 'humbled' to receive national Courage Award for filming George Floyd's killing by police

 The New York-based PEN America announced late last month that former U.S. Ambassador to Ukraine Marie Yovanovitch, who was forced out of her job last year by the Trump administration, will join Frazier in receiving the Benenson Courage Award.

-Yovanovitch was recalled from Kiev as unofficial Trump envoy Rudy Giuliani pressed Ukrainian officials to investigate baseless corruption allegations against 2020 presidential candidate Joe Biden and his son Hunter.
+Yovanovitch was recalled from Kiev as unofficial Trump envoy Rudy Giuliani pressed Ukrainian officials to investigate unsubstantiated corruption allegations against 2020 presidential candidate Joe Biden and his son Hunter.